nicholas-fedor/watchtower/docs/configuration/arguments/index.md

              Default: 86400 (24 hours)
 ```

-!!! note
+!!!
+Note
     Cannot be used with `--schedule`.
     Overrides cron-based scheduling.

 ### HTTP API Periodic Polls